 - Transportation Facilities Plan (preparation, progress, implementation)

 - Long- and short-range funding programs for transportation facilities

 - Capital Investment Program and Transportation Improvement Program project prioritization

 - Long-range planning, including work with the Planning Commission, to amend the Comprehensive Plan and subarea plans.

 The Transportation Commission is comprised of seven Bellevue residents who are appointed by the mayor with the concurrence of the City Council.
-The terms are four years and expire May 31 of the last year of the term.
+The terms are four years and expire on May 31 the last year of the term.
 No one can serve more than two consecutive terms, provided a person appointed to fill an unexpired term of two years or less is eligible to serve two successive four-year terms.